oncodash/ontoweaver/docs/sections/how_to.rst

 Then, you will want to access first the column named "WORDS", and the key named "en" in the nested JSON object.

-To do so with *get*, you need to indicate the *sequence* of keys, in the order of the nesting.
+To do so with *nested*, you need to indicate the *sequence* of keys, in the order of the nesting.
 For instance:

 .. code:: yaml

     transformers:
-        - get:
+        - nested:
             keys:
                 - WORDS
                 - en
             to_object: word  # The usual.
             via_relation: has_en_translation
-        - get:
+        - nested:
             keys:
                 - WORDS
                 - fr